metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_auth_policy_v1beta2_manifest.md

 Required:

-- `key` (Attributes) Key used to store the entry in the cache.The resolved key must be unique within the scope of this particular config. (see [below for nested schema](#nestedatt--spec--defaults--rules--response--success--headers--wristband--key))
+- `key` (Attributes) Key used to store the entry in the cache.The resolved key must be unique within the scope of this particular config. (see [below for nested schema](#nestedatt--spec--defaults--rules--response--success--headers--cache--key))

 Optional:

 - `ttl` (Number) Duration (in seconds) of the external data in the cache before pulled again from the source.

-<a id="nestedatt--spec--defaults--rules--response--success--headers--wristband--key"></a>
+<a id="nestedatt--spec--defaults--rules--response--success--headers--cache--key"></a>
-### Nested Schema for `spec.defaults.rules.response.success.headers.wristband.key`
+### Nested Schema for `spec.defaults.rules.response.success.headers.cache.key`

 Optional: